GAMR1520/GAMR1520/lab-1.2.md

 When the reference count of an object reaches zero, the object can no longer be reached by our programme and it becomes a target for *garbage collection*.

 ## Reassignment

-Assignment can be used to modify the value of a variable.

 Following from the above example.
 We already have the value `1` stored in `a`.